CUH Logo

 If the procedure is to be performed under general anaesthetic, you will receive an appointment for pre assessment, approximately 14 days before your admission, to assess your general fitness, to screen for the carriage of MRSA and to perform some baseline investigations.
 In this event, you will be seen after admission by members of the medical team which may include the consultant, junior urology doctors and your named nurse.

-If you are taking blood thinning medication, you must inform the clinic staff or the pre assessment staff so that they can advise you appropriately when to stop taking these medicines.
+If you are taking blood thinning medication, as well as methotrexate, you must inform the clinic staff or the pre assessment staff so that they can advise you appropriately when to stop taking these medicines.

-After checking for allergies, you will normally be given an antibiotic tablet (usually Ciprofloxacin 500mg or another if your allergic to it) to prevent infection in the prostate, the urine or the bloodstream.
+After checking for allergies, you will normally be given an antibiotic tablet (usually penicillin based or another if your allergic to it) to prevent infection in the prostate, the urine or the bloodstream.

 Please be sure to inform your urologist in advance of your surgery if you have any of the following: